 Expanding Into New Geographic Markets

-One of our clients—a successful engineering firm with a strong presence in their home state—decided they wanted to bring business back to their roots in Ohio.
-They had the technical capability and the team to serve clients there.
-But they had no existing relationships, no referral network, and no local presence.
+One of our clients, a successful engineering firm with a solid presence in their home state, decided to expand business operations in Ohio.
+They had the technical capability and the team to serve clients there, but lacked existing relationships, a referral network, and local presence.

-When Ohio developers and architects researched them online, they found a website that barely mentioned the firm’s Ohio connections and showcased almost exclusively projects from their primary market.
-The website didn’t just fail to support geographic expansion—it actively worked against it.
+When Ohio developers and architects researched the firm online, they found a website that barely mentioned Ohio connections and showcased almost exclusively projects from the primary market.
+The website not only failed to support geographic expansion, it also worked against it.

 When you’re trying to break into a new geographic market, your website is often the first and only impression prospects have before relationships exist.
 It needs to: